John Zwetsloot

-John Zwetsloot (born 30 January 1974) is a Swedish guitarist who previously played with black/death metal band Dissection.
+John Allan Zwetsloot (born 30 January 1974) is a Swedish guitarist who previously played with black/death metal band Dissection.

 Dissection

 In 1989, Dissection was looking for a final member to make the band a four-piece group.
-Mattias Johansson, their current rhythm guitarist was just a session player at the time and wasn't dedicated to the band.
+Mattias Johansson, their rhythm guitarist at the time, was just a session player and wasn't dedicated to the band.
 They found Zwetsloot and Dissection was formed, then later went to play their first show in 1991.

 Zwetsloot brought a unique flavor to the band with his knowledge in classical music and theory helped the band form many of its dual harmonies.
 He was the rhythm guitarist while Nödtveidt played the harmonies as the lead guitarist.
 He came to be the main composer for most of the songs on the album, behind Nödtveidt.
 He also brought his knowledge and technique of classical guitar to the table, composing three short solo tracks and interludes for the songs.